aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 When creating a standard S3 origin using `origins.S3BucketOrigin.withOriginAccessControl()`, an [Origin Access Control resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-originaccesscontrol-originaccesscontrolconfig.html) is automatically created with the origin type set to `s3` and signing behavior set to `always`.

-You can also grant read, list, write or delete access to the OAC using the `originAccessLevels` property:
+You can grant read, list, write or delete access to the OAC using the `originAccessLevels` property:

 ```ts
 const myBucket = new s3.Bucket(this, 'myBucket');